jefftavlin/Projects/README.md

 - Chinese MNIST:
   - Spin off of the original digit MNIST featuring chinese characters.
   - https://github.com/jefftavlin/Python/tree/master/Deep%20Learning

+- Real or Not?
+NLP with Disaster Tweets:
+  - Kaggle competition to determine whether a tweet is a disaster tweet or not.
+  - Binary Classifier (Disaster vs not)
+  -

 ## EDA:
 - Netflix: